marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 = Technical Requirements =
 * cURL 7.18.1 or higher.
-	* PHP 5.3 should be compiled against a compatible cURL version in the most cases.
-PHP 5.4 or higher should by default provide a compatible cURL version.
+	* Current PHP versions supported by WordPress should provide a compatible cURL version in most hosting environments.
 * OpenSSL 0.9.8f or higher.

 = Data Aggregation and Indexable File Types =